-Students in grades four and five (4-5) may be placed on academic probation when he or she meets the following criteria:
+Students in grades three through five (3-5) may be placed on academic probation when he or she meets the following criteria:

 - Student does not show sufficient progress in academic work. - Earns two or more failing grades in consecutive reporting periods. - Earns a cumulative average below a "C".